I Moved to Canada - Now What?

 The Precursor to Emigration

 For a while now, I always had the idea of moving to Canada at the back of my mind, but I always had been against the idea.
-This sounds a bit weird, more so given how it seemingly is fashionable to emigrate from South Africa to a developed nation.
-The short story is, I understood then that my life in South Africa was pretty good, and that every country has its fair share of problems, advantages, and disadvantages.
+This sounds weird, more so given how it seemingly is fashionable to emigrate from South Africa to a developed nation.
+The short story is, I understood that my life in South Africa was pretty good, and that every country has its fair share of advantages, and disadvantages.
 As a tech professional in South Africa, my net worth was already in the top 5–10% of South Africans.
 South Africa does have problems, like many other countries, but I did not believe that such problems were a hinderance to my life.
 As an upper-middle-class South African, I was, in a way, living in a bubble, kissed by the amazing sunshine and atmosphere of Cape Town and The Republic of the Western Cape (Western Cape separatists please pipe down, this is shade!).

 Why Canada?